davidbwire/instant-ussd-app/readme.md

 ## About InstantUssd App

-This project recommends a file structure for incorporating `bitmarshals/instant-ussd` composer package to your project.
+This project recommends a file structure for incorporating [bitmarshals/instant-ussd](https://github.com/bitmarshals/instant-ussd) USSD library to your project.

 InstantUssd Goals
 -----------------